What is health promotion?

 2 Spirits

-The 2 Spirits program was established in 1996 as the Queensland Aboriginal and Torres Strait Islander HIV/AIDS Project.
-The project was renamed 2 Spirits in 2009 – ‘2 Spirits’ referring to a person possessing both masculine and feminine spirits.
-Covering the entire state of Queensland, the program promotes the health of Aboriginal and Torres Strait Islander gay men and sistergirl communities through sexual health promotion, campaigns, community outreach, education workshops, support and referrals.
+Established in 1996 as the Queensland Aboriginal and Torres Strait Islander HIV/AIDS Project, the project was renamed 2 Spirits in 2009 – ‘2 Spirits’ referring to a person possessing both masculine and feminine spirits.
+The program promotes the health of Aboriginal and Torres Strait Islander gay men and sistergirl communities.

 Aboriginal Community Controlled Health Services